Benjamín Medrano Quezada: Biography

 Born into a poor family with eleven siblings in Nochistlán, Zacatecas, Medrano toured both Mexico and the United States as a musician for María Victoria and Angélica María.

 Later, he graduated from the Autonomous University of Zacatecas with a bachelor's degree in Law and, at the age of 21, lead a local chapter of a trade union for professional musicians.
 Eventually, he became a businessman, recording several albums of ballads and ranchera music and establishing a gay nightclub around 1994.

-He joined politics in 1995 as a city councilor in the state capital of Zacatecas City; three years later, he became an ally of Ricardo Monreal; an influential politician in the state who had quit the PRI to continue his career in several parties of the political left.
+He joined politics in 1995 as a city councilor in the state capital, the city of Zacatecas; three years later, he became an ally of Ricardo Monreal; an influential politician in the state who had quit the PRI to continue his career in several parties of the political left.
 Later, Medrano became chief adviser for governor Amalia García of the PRD.
 He joined the cabinet of David Monreal (a brother of Ricardo) in Fresnillo's city council.
 In 2010, he became a state deputy for the Labor Party (PT), but left the organization in 2011 when the party nominated someone else to run for federal deputy in his political district.
 He remained in the legislature and presided over the Finance Commission.

 The Fresnillo area is a largely rural region with a high level of violent crimes related to the drug wars.
 The municipality covers some 258 villages that are, according to Medrano, "full of tough country people, who don't have much information about what is going on elsewhere..."

 Medrano ran on a campaign of public safety against a smear campaign from his former party that focused on his homosexuality and alleged embezzlement of public funds.
 In his platform, he also promised to crack down on police corruption, restore security and gain control over the drug cartels.
 While Medrano is vocal about his homosexuality and has publicly defended transvestites' labor rights, he opposes same-sex marriage and adoption, LGBT pride parades, "flamboyant" homosexuality, gay prostitution and abortion.
 He was named president of the Commission for Attention to Rural Municipalities, part of the national organization of the National Federation of Municipalities of Mexico, A.C.
 (FENAMM).

 In 2015, Medrano ran for and won a seat in the Chamber of Deputies for the LXIII Legislature of the Mexican Congress, representing the first district of Zacatecas based in Fresnillo.
 He serves on five commissions: a special commission for the Pueblos Mágicos, Radio and Television, Committee for the Center of Law Studies and Parliamentary Research, Federal District, and Constitutional Points.

 In October 2015, Medrano sought to leave the Chamber of Deputies for a year and finish his term as mayor of Fresnillo; ultimately, after negotiations between Medrano and officials in Zacatecas, he remained in the Chamber of Deputies and opted to permanently leave the municipal presidency of Fresnillo.